 The official currency is the Icelandic króna (kr).
 You can use credit and debit cards across the country, but if you prefer to carry cash, you can withdraw money from ATMs.

 Fishing is an essential part of Icelandic history and culture, and freshly caught fish is a staple of Icelandic cuisine.
 Langoustine is a culinary highlight, and if you’re visiting between late June and early July, the Humarhátíð festival in the small town of Höfn is the place to try it.
-Icelandic lamb is another popular ingredient, and you’ll find skyr, a thick, creamy yoghurt-like cheese, on most breakfast menus.
+Icelandic lamb is another popular ingredient, and you’ll find skyr, a thick, creamy yogurt-like cheese, on most breakfast menus.

 While hearty comfort food is typical of the country, Iceland also has one of Europe's most dynamic gastronomic scenes.
 In Reykjavík there are a growing number of epicurean restaurants run by award-winning chefs who often have a modern take on traditional local ingredients.
 Brennivín, caraway schnapps, is Iceland’s signature spirit.